eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide.md

 ### Create sample project

-Navigate to a directory in which you want to create a project, then run the following command:
+Navigate to the directory in which you want to create a project, then run the following command:

 ```shell
 dune --create-cmake-app hello .
 ```
-This command creates a `hello` directory with a cmake style EOS smart contract project.
+Create a `hello` directory with a cmake style EOS smart contract project.

 Replace the contents of `src/hello.cpp` with the following code: